laravel/nova-docs/4.0/upgrade.md

 ### Client-Side Timezone Detection

-Nova 4 removes the ability to rely on the client machine timezone in order to display timezone related information.
+Nova 4 removes the ability to rely on the client machine's timezone in order to display timezone related information.
 Instead, Nova 4 utilizes the application's "server side" timezone as defined by the timezone option in your application's `app` configuration file.

 Please refer to our documentation regarding [timezone customization](./resources/date-fields.html#customizing-the-timezone) for more information.